1996 Formula One World Championship: Season report

 Damon Hill won the season opener in Australia from his Williams teammate Jacques Villeneuve, with Ferrari's Eddie Irvine finishing third.
 Villeneuve was leading but late on in the race the team found out that Villeneuve had an oil leak and ordered him to swap places with teammate Hill.

 The Brazilian Grand Prix took place in heavy rain, and was won from pole position by Damon Hill, with Jean Alesi second in a Benetton and Michael Schumacher third in a Ferrari.

 Despite suffering a bout of food poisoning, Damon Hill made it three wins out of three at the Argentine Grand Prix, with Jacques Villeneuve helping Williams to their second one-two of the season.
 Jos Verstappen scored his only point of the season, while Andrea Montermini registered his only finish of the season.
 Pedro Diniz was involved in two major incidents during the race.
 First he collided with Luca Badoer, whose Forti was flipped and landed upside down in the gravel, forcing the marshals to bring out the safety car.
 Diniz managed to continue and made a pit stop as the safety car was preparing to pull in, only to retire when he came back onto the circuit and his Ligier burst into flames because a safety-valve in the fuel tank had jammed open.

 The European Grand Prix at the Nürburgring (Note: All Formula One Grands Prix held at the Nürburgring since have used the 5 km long GP-Strecke and not the 21 km long Nordschleife, which was last used by Formula One in .) in Germany was won by Jacques Villeneuve for his first F1 victory in only his fourth race.
 Michael Schumacher finished second, with David Coulthard third in a McLaren, just ahead of Hill.

 The San Marino Grand Prix was won by Damon Hill after starting from second position.
 Michael Schumacher again finished second, despite his front-right brake seizing halfway around the final lap, while Gerhard Berger was third, driving for the Benetton team.
 Jacques Villeneuve retired near the end of the race after being hit by Jean Alesi.

 Round six at Monaco was run in wet weather, causing significant attrition and setting a record for the fewest cars (three) to be running at the end of a Grand Prix.
 Olivier Panis scored what would be his sole career Formula One victory, earning the last Formula One victory for the Ligier team, and the first ever for engine manufacturer Mugen Motorsports, after he made the switch onto slick tyres in a well-timed pitstop.
+It also marked the only win by a team outside the "Big Four" teams (McLaren, Williams, Benetton, and Ferrari) between the season and the season as well as the last Grand Prix win by a car built in France.
 David Coulthard was second, nearly five seconds behind Panis.
 Johnny Herbert scored his only points of the season, finishing third in a Sauber, more than half a minute behind Coulthard.